Are You Just Playing or Playing to Win?

 That’s one of the conundrums of strategy books.
 On the one hand, it’s enjoyable to see nice models that purport to underpin success but it raises the question about how reliable and effective they truly are.
 Are the proponents self-serving in the examples they select?
 The authors talk about changing the odds, so that’s perhaps the answer.

 Strategy isn’t about certainty, it’s about improving your chances.
-Serendipity plays a huge role in corporate success (an acquisition with a surprising upside for example) and also bad luck can hamper even the best strategy.
-But overall one is left with a clear sense that a good strategy based on cleared-eyed in-depth analysis is a must do for any business manager or owner.
+Serendipity plays a huge role in the corporate success (an acquisition with a surprising upside for example) and also bad luck can hamper even the best strategy.
+But overall one is left with a clear sense that a good strategy based on cleared-eyed in-depth analysis is a must-do for any business manager or owner.
 For a firm as complex as P&G, there is also the sense that strategy is the only counterforce to a tendency of entropy.
 For an organisation full of smart people to “explode” in its initiatives and activities.

 This all predates two groundbreaking ideas that have emerged recently.
 Firstly, the importance of finding your “why” (the concept of purpose in business) doesn’t raise its head in this book.
 For P&G the why is simply about finding and serving consumers.
 Simple.
 There is no mention of any need for a higher sense of direction.
 For P&G, winning is enough.
 Secondly, Byron Sharp’s book “How Brands Grow” hadn’t appeared.

 The authors would, one assumes, be firmly in the camp of “differentiation” as the route to building brands (their entire case study of Olay is founded on this).
 Winning at the second moment of truth is about defined product point of difference.
 But at least P&G were the first to grasp the real power of distribution and availability, with their pioneering work around joint planning with retailers.
-And the story of Pampers touches a little on the dangers of getting too obsessed by functional points of difference.
+And the story of Pampers touches a little on the dangers of getting too obsessed with functional points of difference.

 I usually expect business books to get more and more padded out and fluffy in the second half.
 Actually, in this one, as the topics turn to the “how” of strategy creation, some of the most interesting ideas and experiences emerge.
 Underlying ideas that, if unaddressed, would trip up even the most logical of strategy processes.
-Matters like how to stimulate effective strategy discussion, the need to build strategy by consensus, bringing in diverse experts.
+Matters like how to stimulate effective strategy discussion, the need to build strategy by consensus, and bringing in diverse experts.

 Finally, right at the end they use a superb way to wrap up.
 They give 6 simple checks of whether you have a strategy “problem” in your business.
 And another 6 tests to check if your strategy work is showing fruit.
 Of the latter, perhaps the surprising one is that you have successful competitors.
 A great strategy makes clear choices about where to play and the fact that others can play alongside you is a good sign you did in fact make those choices.